 - Lack of Adequate Training – When the store manager, supervisors, and department heads failed to train their workforce sufficiently, serious injuries can occur in the work environment.

 Many long-term Walmart workers develop chronic musculoskeletal disorders caused by repetitive movement while performing their duties in awkward positions for hours at a time every day.

 Walmart Workers’ Wages

-The annual employment data maintained by the US Bureau of Labor Statistics for the year 2016 revealed that there were 68,490 Big Box Workers employed in the Chicago, Naperville and Arlington Heights metropolitan area.
+The annual employment data maintained by the US Bureau of Labor Statistics for the year 2016 revealed that there were 68,490 Big Box Workers employed in the Chicago, Naperville, and Arlington Heights metropolitan areas.